ivanmuller/movie-guess-game/README.md

 ### 🧱 How it works
 - Thanks to [TMDB](https://www.themoviedb.org/), I generate a set of movies and save them in a database.
 This is our **Set to Play**.
-- The **Set** is basically a group of movies from 1980 sorted by vote average.
-This will update every week automatically.
+- The **Set** is basically a group of 500 movies from 1980 to 2022, sorted by vote average.
+This will be updated every week automatically.
-- From that **Set**, the app is showing two backdrops from a random movie.
+- From that **Set**, the app is picking a random movie and showing two backdrops of it.

 ## Ideas of new features to add
 - [ ] Modal styles improvements